mroth/bump/README.md

 drafted via the Github Releases web interface (all the easier to drag your animated GIFs in, and whatnot.)

 This may not be the correct workflow for your project!
-In particular, it really works best in environments where there is not a version number file that stored in version control itself (Node NPM, Rust Cargo), but rather those where the git tags themselves manage the versioning (Go modules, sbt-git, etc.)
+In particular, it works best in environments where there is not a version number file that is stored in version control itself (such as NPM, Cargo), but rather those where the git tags themselves manage the versioning (Go modules, sbt-git, etc.)

 Some related tools I found in looking at this you may wish to consider as